Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-I found out a simple way to do so with a Mac.
+I found a simple way to do so on a Mac.

 The simplest way is to use ImageOptim.
-Just add the image in there, it will remove all the EXIF data.
+Just add the image there; it will remove all the EXIF data.

 Otherwise if you prefer the command line, or you want a tool that integrates with your scripts, install exiv2: